EURO 2020 is over — and we congratulate Italy, the new European champion.

 Fortunately, the FAN ID system turned out to be effective.
 Indeed, thousands of fans could avoid visa-related hassles and travel to Russia freely.

 Thus, all you need for coming to Russia this summer is to buy a ticket for one of the EURO 2020 games in St Petersburg, receive a FAN ID and book tickets to St Petersburg!

 How Long Can Fans Stay In Russia Visa-Free?

-Football fans from other countries will have a visa-free regime for entering Russia two weeks before the first UEFA Euro 2020 match, until the last day of the championship.
-Thus, all FAN ID holders will be able to enter Russia with no Russian visa for 1.5 months.
+Football fans from other countries will have a visa-free regime for entering Russia two weeks before the first UEFA Euro 2020 match, until the day of the last match in St Petersburg.
+Thus, all FAN ID holders will be able to enter Russia with no Russian visa from May 29 to July 2.